Better Way 2022

 Better Way 2022, also known as A Better Way, (Note: "Better Way 2022" is the official name used by the group.
-Some reporting refers to it as "A Better Way".) is a group of independent politicians in Jersey.
-It does not enforce a party whip, but its members subscribe to a list of common principles and pledge to work collaboratively together.
+Some reporting refers to it as "A Better Way".) was a group of independent politicians in Jersey who agreed common principles and pledged to work collaboratively ahead of the 2022 general election.
+It was not registered as a political party.

+Common principles

+The group's stated principles were: